-In 2017, to highlight January as National Slavery and Human Trafficking Prevention Month, Howard-Bostic, the Anti-Human Trafficking Task force, and multiple community partners organized a "Teach In on Human Trafficking".
+In 2017, to highlight January as National Slavery and Human Trafficking Prevention Month, Howard-Bostic, the Anti-Human Trafficking Task force, and multiple community partners organized a "Teach In on Human Trafficking."
 The local community was invited to campus to learn about the dangers of human trafficking and ways to prevent and eliminate this worldwide problem.
 Stakeholders from law enforcement, legislative representatives and attorneys, healthcare advocates, and social workers educated the campus community.
 Teach In 101 included a panel about law enforcement, a group discussion about legislation, a study circle about community, and a mini conference about health care workers responses to human trafficking situations.
 There were approximately 120 participants in attendance.

-Great Teachers Lecture
+Overview, The Great Teachers Seminar

 The "Great Teachers" learning community is student focused and reveals a variety of learning experiences that find meaning and solidify new knowledge and skills.
 From June 15-18, 2015, Howard-Bostic engaged the thinking, perspectives, research, and vision presented at a 2015 Great Teaching Seminar.
 She was exposed to teaching and learning skills including interdisciplinary and multicultural collaborative strategies.
-CLICK HERE to download information about the next Great Teacher's Seminar, which will be held from Monday, June 20 to Thursday, June 23, 2016 at North Bend State Park in Cairo, West Virginia.